 Follow the advice provided in 6.3.5.

-Consideration of the rules for typing and conversions will assist in avoiding vulnerabilities.
+Consideration of the rules for typing and conversions will assist in avoiding vulnerabilities. ???
+How do we make this imperative?

 Make casts explicit to give the programmer a clearer vision and expectations of conversions.